-3.12.2 Sequence for Execution of Protected SPM/LPM
+3.12.2 Sequence for execution of protected SPM/LPM

-- 1. The application code writes the signature for the execution of protected SPM/LPM to the CCP register. - 2.
-Within four instruction cycles, the application code must execute the appropriate instruction.
+- 1. The application code writes the signature for the execution of protected SPM/LPM to the CCP register. - Within four instruction cycles, the application code must execute the appropriate instruction.
 The protected change is immediately disabled if the CPU performs write operations to the data memory or if the SLEEP instruction is executed.

 Once the correct signature is written by the CPU, interrupts will be ignored for the duration of the configuration change enable period.
 Any interrupt request (including non-maskable interrupts) during the CCP period will set the corresponding interrupt flag as normal, and the request is kept pending.
 After the CCP period is completed, any pending interrupts are executed according to their level and priority.
+DMA requests are still handled, but do not influence the protected configuration change enable period.
+A signature written by DMA is ignored.